-This Girl Can responded quickly to COVID-19, with it's social community becoming a place for women to share their experiences and struggles of being active during the pandemic and offer support to each other.
+This Girl Can pivoted quickly in response to COVID-19, with it's social community becoming a place for women to share their experiences and struggles of being active during the pandemic and offer support to each other.

 In September an updated version of the 'Me Again' film from January was promoted as part of a two month paid media burst, highlighting the stories of four new women to TGC who had found ways to be active despite the restrictions.